Maham: Tomb of Shah Muhammad Ramzan Mahami and Shah Ghulam Hussain Mahami (Takht Walay)

 The tombs of Shah Muhammad Ramzan Mahami and Shah Ghulam Hussain Mahami (Takht Walay) of Mughal times are both in partial ruins.
 That of the latter, a Muslim saint, has been partially restored by locals.
 Religious structures have been erected near it.

 Maham during British Raj

 Maham had a considerable Muslim population before the partition of India after Independence from the UK.
 The partition led to a mass exodus of Muslims of the peoples of the Pathan, Baloch and Moola Jats migrated to the newly formed Muslim nation of Pakistan in 1947.
 Now, Maham is mostly a Hindu town.

 Transport

-The small city is well-connected to all nearby cities through bus transport although there is no connectivity for railways.
-In the Railway Budget of 2012 and 2013, the government of India approved railway lines connecting Rohtak and Hansi, which also provides transportation for Maham.
+The small city is well-connected to all nearby cities through bus transport although there is connectivity for railways.
+Single line of railway lines connecting Rohtak and Hansi is operational now, which also provides transportation for Maham.
 There is a proposal to establish a cargo airport at Maham, approved by Aviation Minister Ajit Singh.
 Because Maham is located near National Highway 9 and Delhi, it is a popular place for businesses.